kmsec-uk/npm-replicate-follower/README.md

 # npm feed follower

-golang library for following updates to the npm registry via the CouchDB API (replicate.npmjs.com/registry/_changes).
+golang library for interacting with npm registry and for following CouchDB _changes API (replicate.npmjs.com/registry/_changes).

+* a Follower that issues package updates to a Go channel.
+* utilities for getting Packuments from the registry for a given package.
+See `/registry/`
+* (not really supported but included) RSS feed follower

 Designed to be simple to setup and start receiving events through a channel: